 Alongside the ability to present a persuasive case, we look for candidates with:

-Candidates with a degree result lower than 2:1 rarely reach the first round of interview unless there are mitigating circumstances, including exceptional life skills and/or appropriate professional experience.
+Candidates with a degree result lower than 2:1 rarely reach the first round of interviews unless mitigating circumstances include exceptional life skills and appropriate professional experience.

 All our interviews are held in Chambers.
 Please let us know if you have any accessibility requirements.

-We welcome applications for mini-pupillages from final year under-graduates and we offer one week’s mini-pupillage per applicant.
-Please contact Judith Charlton, enclosing a covering letter, CV and dates of availability.
+We welcome applications for mini-pupillages from final-year undergraduates and offer one week’s mini-pupillage per applicant.
+Please get in touch with email@example.com by email, attaching a cover letter, CV and availability dates.
 Student visits are not available.

-Chambers is fully committed to equality of opportunity and compliance with the Bar Standard Board’s Equality and Diversity Rules.
-All persons coming into contact with Chambers are treated on merit and are not discriminated against on the grounds of age, disibility, gender reassigment, marital or civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
+Chambers is fully committed to equal opportunity and compliance with the Bar Standard Board’s Equality and Diversity Rules.
+All persons coming into contact with Chambers are treated on merit and are not discriminated against on age, disability, gender reassignment, marital or civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
 Whilst Chambers has wheelchair access, for the convenience of our clients, barristers and clerks are more than happy to attend at clients’ premises where required.

 4 Brick Court is a London-based specialist Family Law set.
 We are centrally located in the Temple, close to the main Family Law centres in London.
 Our barristers practice principally in London and the outer London courts, as well as in Berkshire, Essex and Kent.

 4 Brick Court is a modern set with a forward-looking approach.
-Our clerking and administrative team are supportive and adaptive to the many changes that the modern Family Bar is facing.
+Our clerking and administrative team are supportive and adaptive to the many changes the modern Family Bar faces.